billyyoung/blog/content/posts/2022-review.md

 Like, my brain is terrible at storing thoughts and experiences into long-term memory.
 (My working theory is that this is an adaptation to my overactive brain incessantly running and making connections.
 So lots of signals come in and then must immediately get chucked once they're done with in order to save on RAM, and only certain things make it to deep storage.
 Or something like that.)

 So I usually don't remember what happened in the last month, let alone in the last year, without (1) writing it down somewhere, and (2) reviewing it at some point.
-The first I have, in the form of [a twitter thread of monthly reviews](https://twitter.com/billyisyoung/status/1609288188891394048).
+The first I have, in the form of <a target="_blank" href="https://twitter.com/billyisyoung/status/1609288188891394048">a twitter thread of monthly reviews</a>.
 And this post is meant as a form of the second: a review of the past year, and an attempt at grouping things sensibly.

 ## Work
 So much work.
 Probably too much, if I'm being honest.